aakashjhawar/aakashjhawar.github.io/README.md

 Welcome to my blog: [https://aakashjhawar.github.io/](https://aakashjhawar.github.io/)

-It is is built with Jekyll, GitHub Pages, and the [Jalpc Theme](https://github.com/jarrekk/Jalpc) (Check out Jalpc for more instructions).
+It is built with Jekyll, GitHub Pages, and the [Jalpc Theme](https://github.com/jarrekk/Jalpc) (Check out Jalpc for more instructions).

 ### How I publish post: